serverlessworkflow/specification/specification.md

 </tr>
 </table>

-In our example the first action named `MyFirstFunction` is going to be retried according to the `FirstRetryStrategy` retry policy for all errors except `SomeErrorOne` and `SomeErrorTwo`.
+In our example the first action named `my-first-function` is going to be retried according to the `first-retry-strategy` retry policy for all errors except `SomeErrorOne` and `SomeErrorTwo`.

-The seconds action named `MySecondFunction` is going to be retried according to the `SecondRetryStrategy` retry policy for all errors except `SomeErrorTwo` and `SomeErrorThree`.
+The seconds action named `my-second-function` is going to be retried according to the `second-retry-strategy` retry policy for all errors except `SomeErrorTwo` and `SomeErrorThree`.

-The third action named `MyThirdFunction` is going to retried according to the default runtime retry policy.
+The third action named `my-third-function` is going to retried according to the default runtime retry policy.
 It will be retried for all errors both known (checked) as well as unknown (unckecked).

-The fourth action named `MyFourthFunction` is going to be retried according to the `DoNotRetryStrategy` retry policy which has the `maxAttempts` property set to `1`, meaning that this action will not be retried.
+The fourth action named `my-fourth-function` is going to be retried according to the `no-retry-strategy` retry policy which has the `maxAttempts` property set to `1`, meaning that this action will not be retried.

 ### Workflow Timeouts